zlepper/gfs/README.md

 To upload files login should be done first.
 Once a token has been acquired a `multipart/form-data` POST request can be send to the `/upload` endpoint.
 The request should have two arguments:
-uploadfiles: The files that should be uploaded.
+`uploadfiles`: The files that should be uploaded.
 (How this specifically is done is often language specific.)
-path: The path to upload to the files to e.g. `/test-path`.
+`path`: The path to upload to the files to e.g. `/test-path`.

 The files are then uploaded to `<servepath>/test-path`, where `<servepath>` is the serve path that was set in the configs.

+It's also possible to POST a `application/octet-stream` request to `/upload`, where the query parameter `filename` is set to the name of the file that's being uploaded, path inclusive.
+This endpoint is mostly available for easy programmable integration.

 [releases]: https://github.com/zlepper/gfs/releases